UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 Enter-PSSession $Session

-# This will reboot the machine after a few minutes.
+# This will shutdown the machine after a few minutes.
+You will need to manually start the VM again once it is shutdown (e.g. through VMWare Cloud Director)
 Stop-AzureStack

-# When the machine is back up, create the PSSession again and run the below command.
+# When the machine is back up, create the PSSession again and run the below command to retrieve the status of Start-AzureStack
-Start-AzureStack
+Get-ActionStatus Start-AzureStack
 ```

 ## Useful Links